-The hotel had all you would expect from a 5 star hotel.
+The hotel had all you would expect from a 5 star hotel in South East Asia.
 There was a hotel restaurant that served breakfast, lunch and dinner.
 We had dinner there a couple of nights but we did not purchase a package that included the buffet breakfast.
 Others we spoke to were very happy with it and advised that it was your typical buffet breakfast with cereal, eggs however you liked, pancakes, loads of fruit, yogurt all the usual things plus some of the typical Asian fare such as noodles, soup and rice.

 The bar is located inside close to the reception, it was open most of the time.
 You could get smoothies for the kids, cocktails for me and all sorts of different beers.
 We took to the local Angkor Beer and drank that most of the time.
 The bar had happy hour between 5pm-7pm when drinks were 2 for 1 prices.
 The pool area was included in happy hour too which was great.
 There was a local singer that would be in the bar singing top 40 songs from 9pm, the kids loved her and she recognised the kids after the first night.
 They would sing along and dance with her on the night or 2 we were there that late.
 We had big days so most nights we were in our room by that time.
 Some nights we stopped for a night cap on our way back from the night markets and had a chat with other travellers about what they had seen and done that day.
 I find this the best way to find good restaurants and any activities I hadn’t known about.